networknt/light-doc/content/en/tutorial/_index.md

      + How to use [environment variables][] for config values
      + How to create [self-signed client and server keystore] for light-4j server
      + How to create [self-signed JWT key and cert] for light-oauth2 and light-4j service
+     + How to [generate keystore and truststore from PFX] for light-4j service

 ### API Styles